See also:

 Microsoft SQL server connection strings

-If you run Email Parser in the same computer where SQL Server is running the connection string is usually as simple as the one shown in the screenshot above.
-For building more complex connection strings or if you do not know where to start the best way is to download this tool from Microsoft Technet and then copy the connection string in Email Parser.
-In that link you can find a step-by-step guide on how to generate one.
+If you run Email Parser on the same computer where SQL Server is installed, the connection string is usually straightforward, as shown in the screenshot above.
+For more complex scenarios, or if you are not sure where to start, the best approach is to use this tool from Microsoft TechNet.
+That link includes a step-by-step guide on how to generate a connection string that you can then copy into Email Parser.

-As Email Parser itself is not a SQL editor it is strongly recommended that you use an external tool to test and build your SQL sentences and later copy them to Email Parser.
-The most widely used tool for this task is the Microsoft SQL Server management Studio.
-If you have already installed SQL Server you will probably already have that tool installed but if not you can download it freely from the Microsoft website.
+Since Email Parser itself is not a SQL editor, it is strongly recommended that you use an external tool to build and test your SQL statements before copying them into Email Parser.
+The most widely used tool for this is Microsoft SQL Server Management Studio.
+If you have already installed SQL Server, you will probably have it installed as well.
+If not, you can download it for free from the Microsoft website.

-Using field placeholders.
-When Email Parser finds a placeholder in a SQL sentence it replaces it with the actual field value.
-This SQL sentence:
+You can use field placeholders.
+When Email Parser finds a placeholder in a SQL statement, it replaces it with the actual field value.
+For example, this SQL statement:

 INSERT INTO customers (customer_id, customer_address)